 Getting your Trinity Audio player ready... |

 If you’re interested in applying to top 20 full-time MBA programs, you may be looking at the McCombs School of Business at the University of Texas at Austin.
-The UT Austin McCombs MBA program was ranked #18 on U.S. News & World Report’s 2023 list of the Best Business Schools and #1 full-time MBA program in Texas.
+The UT Austin McCombs MBA program was tied for #16 on U.S. News & World Report’s 2025 list of best business schools.
+It’s also the #1 full-time MBA program in Texas.

 KEY FACT:

-The UT Austin McCombs MBA program was ranked #18 on U.S. News & World Report’s 2023 list of the Best Business Schools.
+The UT Austin McCombs MBA program was tied for #16 on U.S. News & World Report’s 2025 list of the Best Business Schools.

-Of course, to be competitive at a respected school such as McCombs, you’ll want to do everything in your power to make your application stand out, including having a great GMAT score.
+To be competitive at a respected school like McCombs, you’ll want to do everything to make your application stand out.
+This includes having a great GMAT score.
 So, what exactly is a great GMAT score for UT Austin?

-In this article, we’ll look at McCombs MBA GMAT score averages and answer some important questions about McCombs MBA admissions, including whether the GMAT is required, whether it’s better to submit a GMAT or GRE score, and what the McCombs acceptance rate is.
-I’ll also provide you with a simple strategy for setting your target GMAT score UT Austin.
+In this article, we’ll look at McCombs’ MBA GMAT score averages and answer some important questions about McCombs’ MBA admissions.
+We’ll discuss whether the GMAT is required, whether it’s better to submit a GMAT or GRE score, and the McCombs acceptance rate.
+We’ll also provide a simple strategy for setting your target GMAT score for UT Austin.

 Here are the topics we’ll cover: